 "I was so high-stress, and so I had some symptoms that were vague.
-I'm a woman - we just brush them off." - Flower Miller l thought, 'She's telling me that l'm dying.' l was terrified," Miller says.
+I'm a woman - we just brush them off."

+- Flower Miller

 The doctor referred Miller's case to the UCLA Health tumor board, a group of oncologists and other specialists who collectively discuss and make decisions about a patient's care.
-Sanaz Memarzadeh, MD (RES '00, FEL '03), PhD '08, a gynecologic-oncology surgeon, was on the panel and took her as a patient.
+Sanaz Memarzadeh, MD (RES 'oo, FEL 'o3), PhD 'o8, a gynecologic-oncology surgeon, was on the panel and took her as a patient.
 Miller knew little about ovarian cancer, only that it typically is deadly, and she spent the days before her first meeting with Dr. Memarzadeh preparing for the worst.
 As much as it distressed her to consider the possibility that she might die, she invited a group of moms to her home to show them how to treat her daughter's diabetes - if she were no longer around to do it.